-I bought myself some tickets a local booth and got in line for my 20 minute wait.
+I bought myself some tickets at the booth and got in line for a 20-minute wait.
 As I waited I heard the screams of others enjoying the coaster and got to read the famous signs and stats they have on the wall of the coaster waiting area.

-After entering the waiting area I handed over my tickets and headed up the spiral hall to where you que up for a spot on the coaster.
+After entering the waiting area, I handed over my tickets and headed up the spiral hall to where you queue up for a spot on the coaster.
 There was a lot of information about the coaster history as well as small tidbits about its height, years in existence, etc.

-This coaster is incredibly fun, it throws you around, makes your stomach drop and just all around gives you adrenaline.
-I would say it is easily worth the $6 even though it is a short ride and most every member of the family should enjoy it.
+This coaster is incredibly fun; it throws you around, makes your stomach drop, and just all around gives you adrenaline.
+I would say it is easily worth the price even though it is a short ride, and almost every member of the family should enjoy it.
 It is a historic coaster and a great way to experience California coastal history on the Santa Cruz Boardwalk, be sure to let me know your thoughts in the comments.